epeld/pl-chess/Notes.md

 ## Simple TODOs

-- Parse engine info strings (don't assume the order of the params in it!)
 - Decode uci_moves to pgn_moves
 - Display an ASCII chess board!
 (Like a FEN string but 's_/_\n_g' and without RLE encoding)
 - Implement Combo option type parsing